IBM/kar/docs/kar-deployments.md

-When deployed on a Kubernetes of OpenShift cluster, the KAR runtime system also includes a mutating web hook that supports injecting a "sidecar" container into Pods that are annotated as containing KAR application components.
+When deployed on a Kubernetes of OpenShift cluster, the KAR runtime system also includes a mutating web hook that supports injecting KAR runtime configuration data into Pods that are annotated as containing KAR application components.
 This significantly simplifies the configuration of these components by automating the injection of the credentials needed to connect to the Redis and Kafka instances